davepatterson/exampledocs/docs/about.markdown

 search_exclude: false
 ---

-The people asked for united airlines documentation to be hosted on github.
-We added united airlines documentation and are hosting it on github.
+The purpose of this website is to make documentation easily accessible through github.
+Because why leave github in search of documentation when your code is already on github.